ravimad/Orb2015/artifact.md

 The tool prints log messages and inferred bounds to the console.
 It dumps the final output and some statistics of the evaluation to a file \<Classname\>-stats.txt in the directory from where the tool was run.
 For a short description of the above and other command line options use `leon --help`.

-## Running the tool on all benchmarks and reproducing results of Figure 9
+## Running the tool on all benchmarks - Reproducing results of Figure 9

 As shown in Figure 9 of the paper, a total of 17 benchmarks are used in the evaluation.
 Each benchmark has two versions one with a `steps` bound, which denotes the number evaluation steps, and other with a `alloc` resource bound, which denotes the number of heap-allocated objects.
 The versions with steps bound can be found in `~/leon/testcases/benchmark/steps` and the versions with alloc bounds can be found in `~/leon/testcases/benchmark/alloc`.